 I don't I don't think there's any actual difference other than maybe the setbacks are a little more favorable for ADUs.
-And that's why I built and there was only room for one additional housing structure on this R-2 things that I built last year, a couple years ago.
+And that's why I built and there was only room for one additional housing structure on this R-2 thing that I built last year, a couple of years ago.
 But so, I called it an ADU because the setbacks were more favorable.
-So, in terms of the actual space, there's no difference but in terms of what you want to do, maybe to get it reappraised that might be a little tricky.
+So, in terms of the actual space, there's no difference but in terms of what you want to do, maybe to get it reappraised might be a little tricky.
 I did have some appraisal issues in the past.
 I don't know what those are like, currently, I haven't done anything recently.

 Aaron Norris 49:26

-I'm, I'm still hearing that appraisers, they still don't know what to do, because there's not enough comps.
+I'm, I'm still hearing that appraisers, they still don't know what to do, because there are not enough comps.
 I think the closer you have, R-2, R-2 properties, if you're on a single-family with an ADU you have more of a chance of them comparing it to a duplex.
 But yeah, they're creating an average square footage cost and carrying it over into the ADU which is not great because it's the most expensive square footage crammed in a small space.
 For flippers that are doing at us.
 I continue to see the problem, unfortunately.

 Kristi Cirtwill 49:53

-Yeah, and and going forward.
-I always want to have a couple different exit strategies, even if I'm selling Flipping.
+Yeah, and going forward.
+I always want to have a couple of different exit strategies, even if I'm selling Flipping.
 What if I can't flip this due to it not appraising or due to the market dropping?
 Or whatever the case may be, I don't want to just be relying on flipping.
 I want to have another game plan, just in case.

 Aaron Norris 50:16